 E.g. The electron withdrawing nature of nitro group, -NO2 is mostly due to resonance effect rather than the inductive effect.

 But there are exceptions.
-For example, in cases of halogens, the negative inductive effect is more dominating than positive resonance effect.
+For example, in the cases of halogens, the negative inductive effect is more dominating than positive resonance effect.

-1) The inductive effect can be best described as:
+Question-1) The inductive effect can be best described as:

 a) the conjugation of σ-bonding orbital with the adjacent π-orbital.